Cris-Cat/townpost/README.md

 - **Location Filtering** — Filter events by Country and City using a lightweight JSON-based location system.
 - **Secure Image Handling** — Automatic EXIF data stripping, image resizing, and format conversion for privacy and performance.
 - **Spam Protection** — Integrated [Altcha](https://altcha.org/) CAPTCHA for all public forms.
-- **Passwordless Editing** — Users can edit their posts later using a secure, time-limited secret token sent via URL.
+- **Passwordless Editing** — Users can edit their posts later using a secure, time-limited secret token sent via URL.(expires in 5 days with 5 edit limit)

 ---